wismh/wind-engine/docs/sdd.md

 3. Load only through `AssetsDb` by `AssetId`.
 Gameplay uses `get` (fatal).
 Optional content uses `try_get` and handles `AssetError`.
 4. Play audio only through `IAudioSystem` with a `Sound` that came from the audio importer (or a test double).
 5. Simulation / gameplay cross-talk: **event queues** (`send` / `read` / `flush_events`), not observer `Subscribe` on `this`. **UI → game:** `ICommand` on a `ViewModel` only — no `onClick` in game code.
-6. Shared engine behavior ships with a GoogleTest, not only a remake that “seems to work”.
+6. Shared engine behavior ships with a GoogleTest, not only a game that “seems to work”.
 7. Do not change an asset GUID after it is referenced.
 Move files with their `.meta`.
 Builtin GUIDs in `builtin_ids.h` are frozen.
 8. `asset_codegen` never writes `.meta`.
 Missing sidecar is a **failed build**, not a random GUID in CI.
 9. ECS is homemade, EnTT-shaped. **Do not add EnTT as a submodule.** Do not keep a Node graph beside World.
 No `Transform` parent in v1.